Clouza/meals-on-wheels-api/README.md

 # Overview
-Meals on Wheels is a non-commercial project related to food
+Meals on Wheels is a non-commercial project related to food and services

 ## API
 | Endpoint      | Description | Status |